How to cleanse and tone your skin

 Apply an organic moisturiser

 Although this has caused some debate, dermatologists have backed moisturising after cleansing and toning.
 Moisturising can help protect your skin from pollution, stop it drying out and keep your oil production under control too.
 If you do have oily skin, we recommend using a lighter, more water based moisturiser.
-Odylique’s Organic Rose Moisturiser contains calming rose water and smoothing rosehip and sea buckthorn extracts to help improve the texture of sensitive skin.
+Odylique’s Organic Rose Moisturiser contains calming rose water, smoothing rosehip oil and sea buckthorn extracts to help improve the texture of sensitive skin.

 Additional tips for achieving glowing skin